EtienneXYZ/Position_Tracker_Heat_Map_Unity/README.md

 **Step 4:
 **
-Player data file is just an example of the output you get with thanks to the player tracker c# script
+The file "PlayerData" is just an example of the output you get with thanks to the player tracker c# script

 Thanks for reading this tutorial